gemerden/statemachine/README.md

 # statemachine
 Easy to use state machine to manage the state of python objects.

+Note: this is the python >= 3.6 version of the module.
+For the previous version see branch "states2".
+This version is not backward compatible (it uses the ordered dicts introduced in python 3.6)

 ## Introduction
 This state machine implementation is developed with the following goals in mind: